The Danish Vikings

 Edmund Ironside managed to defeat the Danish army led by Canute at Brentford.

 Battle of Assandun

-This battle fought between Edmund Ironside and Cnut saw the Dane victorious and left Edmund in control of only Wessex.
+This battle fought between Edmund Ironside and Canute saw the Dane victorious and left Edmund in control of only Wessex.

 1016 (30th November)

-Edmund Ironside died and Cnut seized the throne of England.
+Edmund Ironside died and Canute seized the throne of England.

 1016 (early December)

 Aethelred’s sons, Edward